xuchuang7916/xuchuang7916.github.io/_pages/about.md

+---
+permalink: /
+title: "Welcome to my homepage"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Welcome to my homepage, I am Chuang, a PhD student at The Hong Kong Polytechnic University.
 I study in the nonlinearity mitigation in coherent fiber optic communication.

 Education